Some phenomena in tautological rings of manifolds: Examples

-These actions seem to be well-known among symplectic geometers: we learnt their construction from work of Karshon \cite{Karshon}, suggested to us by Ivan Smith.
-In that paper these actions are constructed from their Delzant polytopes, from which the weights at the fixed points are immediately read off.
+We will use a family of almost-complex torus actions $\phi_k : T^2 \to \Diff(S^2 \times S^2)$ defined for $k \in \bN$.
+These actions are well-known among symplectic geometers: we learnt their construction from work of Karshon \cite{Karshon}, suggested to us by Ivan Smith.
+In that paper these actions are constructed as the toric varieties associated to the Delzant polytopes